NSGeophysics/GPRPy/README.md

 2) Install anaconda or miniconda [https://www.anaconda.com/download](https://www.anaconda.com/download)

 3) Once the installation finished, open a command prompt:
    On Windows: click on Start, then enter "Anaconda Prompt", without the quotation marks into the "Search programs and files" field.
-On Mac or Linux, open the regular terminal.
+   On Mac or Linux, open the regular terminal and run `conda activate`.

-4) Run the following command in the command prompt<br/>
-   `conda create -n gprpy python=3.13.12 -y`

-5) Run `conda activate gprpy`

-6) Change to the directory  where you downloaded the GPRPy files.
+5) Change to the directory  where you downloaded the GPRPy files.
    This is usually through a command like for example<br/>
    `cd Desktop\GPRPy`<br/>
    if you downloaded GPRPy directly onto your desktop.
 Then type the following and press enter afterward:<br/>